 What is an off plan property?

-Buying ‘off plan’ means buying a property that is still in the planning stages — that is, one that hasn’t been built yet.
-A developer will put together a proposal for a building project and work with a real estate agent to sell the individual homes (units) within the development.
+Buying ‘off-plan’ means buying a property that is still under construction or about to start — a build that hasn’t been completed yet.
+A developer will then work with a real estate agent to sell the individual homes (units) within the development.

-Since they haven’t been built yet, the buyers are shown plans for what they will look like.
+Since they haven’t been completed yet, the buyers are shown plans for what they will look like.
 This usually includes:

 - 3D models of the exterior building